MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/makelist-aggfunction.md

 | *MaxSize* | integer |  | The limit on the maximum number of elements returned.
 The default is *1048576* and can't exceed *1048576*. |

 > [!NOTE]
-> The legacy version has a default *MaxSize* limit of 128.
+> The deprecated version has a default *MaxSize* limit of 128.

 ## Returns